dannyl1u/fallhacks2023/readme.md

 ### 2. YouTube Video Summarizer:
-   - Get a concise summary of a YouTube video by providing its link.
+   - YouTube videos are a great way to turn over a new leaf by learning a new skill, get a concise summary of a YouTube video by providing its link.
    - Using OpenAI's API and YouTube Transcript API, the bot summarizes the video and sends it to the user.
    - Command: `!youtube <youtube_url>`.